wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/script-actions/readme.md

 # [Ride v5] Script actions

-:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
-[Go to Mainnet version](/en/ride/structures/script-actions/)
+:warning: This is the documentation for the Standard Library **version 5**, which becomes available after activation of feature #16 “Ride V5, dApp-to-dApp invocations”.
+[Go to version 4](/en/ride/structures/script-actions/)

 Script actions are executed, that is, they make changes on the blockchain only if they are included in the resulting expression of the callable function.
 See more details in the [Callable function](/en/ride/v5/functions/callable-function) article.